RphWbr/visiannot/doc/source/userguide-visiannot.rst

 ----------------------------------------
 **ViSiAnnoT** allows to plot as many signals as wanted in the same widget.
 Since plotting relies on `Pyqtgraph <http://pyqtgraph.org/>`_, all the configurations available in this package can be used to customize plot style (see line style and point style keyword arguments of `PlotDataItem <https://pyqtgraph.readthedocs.io/en/latest/graphicsItems/plotdataitem.html#pyqtgraph.PlotDataItem.__init__>`_ constructor).

-A default plot style can be used For up to 10 signals plotted in the same widget, it is possible to use the default plot style (no symbol for points, points connected by a line).
+A default plot style can be used for up to 10 signals plotted in the same widget (no symbol for points, points connected by a line).
 Only the color of the connecting line changes from one signal to another.
 Above 10 signals, it is required to manually specify the plot style.

 In case several signals are plotted in the same widget, the fact that their frequencies may be different is automatically managed.